akelii/itucsdb1611/docs/user/member2.rst

 The button for following/unfollowing depends on whether you follow a person.
 You can go to a person’s profile detail or send a message to a person via Search Person page.

-You can see that Followers and Following numbers of members.

 To follow somebody, you can use following steps.